seanblong/readmerunner/README.md

 ## Environment Variables

-The Readme Runner can read environment variables from you machine for use within the code snippets.
+The Readme Runner can read environment variables from your machine for use within the code snippets.
 This can be useful for setting up credentials or other configurations.